hep-mirrors/sherpa/Manual/source/manual/parameters/beam-remnants.rst

 Details for the handling of the beam remnants in Sherpa will be described in our forthcoming publication.

-Broadly speaking, the beam remnants include the parametrization of the form factors for hadrons or the hadronic components of photons and the treatment of the beam break-up, most importantly the intrinsic transverse momentum distribution of the partons and how the recoils
+Broadly speaking, the beam remnants include the parameterisation of the form factors for hadrons or the hadronic components of photons and the treatment of the beam break-up, most importantly the intrinsic transverse momentum distribution of the partons and how the recoils